 Another problematic aspect of the Draft Report is an exclusively negative evaluation of market economy in the field of agriculture.
-On the one hand, the Draft Report is rightly critical of some current tendencies of market economy further intensified by its 'globalization', such as, oligopolization, inequality of access to food,
+On the one hand, the Draft Report is rightly critical of some current tendencies of market economy further intensified by its 'globalization', such as oligopolization, inequality of access to food, health and ecological risks of 'intensive' industrialized agriculture, crises caused by financial, energy, or fertilizer speculations, negative effects of outsourcing and offshoring, intensive political lobbying by multinational corporations, etc. (see, esp., the Draft Report, p.
+8-9).
+What is missing, however, is a positive appreciation of market economy as the only real economic system capable of ensuring continuous efficiency of agricultural production on a global scale, although not without some negative or ambiguous side effects (externalities).

-It is one thing to criticize (more or less legitimately) the market system in the field of agriculture, it is another thing to create the impression that this system can be not only reformed but completely replaced by another one.
-If it was so, it would be fair to describe the working of the alternative system openly and in detail, and prove it with concrete long-term results based on practical experience.
-However, the author of this text is very skeptical about this possibility, and even the Draft Report itself admits that the problem of market economy is not in its productivity but rather structural injustices.11 For a citizen of a Central-European country with a tragic 40-year experience with communist centrallyplanned agricultural economy, especially the socalled 'unified cooperative farms', it is very hard not to be particulary sensitive to any utopian economic experiments based only (mainly) on the state bureaucratic management and not taking capitalism (i.e., free human creativity, entrepreneurship) very seriously.12
+It is one thing to criticize (more or less legitimately) the market system in the field of agriculture; it is another thing to create the impression that this system can be not only reformed but completely replaced by another one.
+If it were so, it would be fair to describe the working of the alternative system openly and in detail, and prove it with concrete long-term results based on practical experience.
+However, the author of this text is very skeptical about this possibility, and even the Draft Report itself admits that the problem of market economy is not in its productivity but rather in structural injustices.
+11 For a citizen of a Central-European country with a tragic 40-year experience with a communist centrally-planned agricultural economy, especially the so-called 'unified cooperative farms', it is very hard not to be particularly sensitive to any utopian economic experiments based only (mainly) on state bureaucratic management and not taking capitalism (i.e., free human creativity, entrepreneurship) very seriously.
+12

-We definitely do not have to be uncritical followers of unregulated capitalism to reflect that the ethical problem of food security lies not only in the field of food distribution but also food production, whose effectivity is as important as its justice.
+We definitely do not have to be uncritical followers of unregulated capitalism to reflect that the ethical problem of food security lies not only in the field of food distribution but also in food production, whose effectiveness is as important as its justice.
 We should also ask in a very careful and balanced way if the food insecurity of the developing countries is caused only by its 'dependancy' on the developed countries (controversial claims of the left-wing 'dependancy theories' were critically discussed almost 50 years ago!) but also by their insufficient access to global markets (which is definitely not an argument against market economy as such).
-After all, relatively positive results of global market economy in agriculture can be proved by the Draft Report itself when it says: 'It seems unlikely that the rising rates of food insecurity are primarily a reflection of absolute (i.e., global) availability of food: between 2000 and 2019 the global population increased by approximately 26 per cent.
+After all, the relatively positive results of global market economy in agriculture can be proved by the Draft Report itself when it says: 'It seems unlikely that the rising rates of food insecurity are primarily a reflection of absolute (i.e., global) availability of food: between 2000 and 2019, the global population increased by approximately 26 per cent.
 In the same period, the FAO reports that global production of primary crops increased by 53 per cent, production of vegetable oils increased by 118 per cent, and meat production increased by 44 per cent' (see the Draft Report, p.
 6).13

-8. Disarmament without legitimite defense?
+8. Disarmament without legitimate defense?